adidev-c/tournament-score/README.md

 - Update Match History

 ## Building
-As a frontend only website using traditional html , css , and javascript , this project does'nt need a building
+As a frontend only website using traditional html , css , and javascript,we don't need to compile it to use it

 just execute
 ```